huggingface/transformers/CONTRIBUTING.md

 ### Checklist

 1. The title of your pull request should be a summary of its contribution;
-2. If your pull request adresses an issue, please mention the issue number in the pull request description to make sure they are linked (and people consulting the issue know you are working on it);
+2. If your pull request addresses an issue, please mention the issue number in the pull request description to make sure they are linked (and people consulting the issue know you are working on it);
 3. To indicate a work in progress please prefix the title with `[WIP]`.
 These